xnkhi/duatsite/src/content/docs/install/The-Hijack-Method.md

 ---
-title: Example Reference
+title: The Hijack Method
-description: A reference page in my new Starlight docs site.
+description: Guide for installing mizOS using the Hijack method
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.